 More interesting information about the Blackpool Excursion Steamers

 By 1888, Central Pier was featuring Professor Taylor “eating, smoking, and writing underwater” and acts such as the “White Coons”.
 Pierrots were first seen on the pier in 1907.
-Adeler and Sutton were succeeded by Fred Allendale’s Premier Pierrots, then in 1922 by Wylie-Tate’s Super Pierrots.
+Fred Allendale’s Premier Pierrots followed the first performers Adeler and Sutton.
+Then in 1922 by Wylie-Tate’s Super Pierrots.

 A 400-foot long iron pier extension for the steamer boats replaced the old wooden jetty in 1891.
 You can see the extension in the next photo, taken in 1920.

-A central dancing platform was added, which was to became an open-air theatre in 1949.
+A central dancing platform was added, which in 1949 became an open-air theatre.
 The steamer jetty washed away much later, in 1964.

 A Change of Name

 Here’s another familiar name for anyone interested in Blackpool’s history – Robert Bickerstaffe.
 He was the first manager of Central Pier and also coxswain of the first Blackpool lifeboat.
-He’s remembered in the redevelopment of Bickerstaffe Square (the area around Sainsbury’s) at Talbot Road and the Council offices (Bickerstaffe House).
+Bickerstaffe Square and Bickerstaffe House are named after him.
+They were the first regeneration projects at Talbot Gateway.

 Changing History of Central Pier

-- The Electric Grotto Railway was built by Messrs.
-Meinhardt in 1904, but it was removed following objections from the Corporation in 1907: the building housing it was retained.
+- The Electric Grotto Railway was built by Messrs Meinhardt in 1904.
+For some reason the Corporation objected in 1907 and it was removed, although the building it operated in was kept.

 - In 1909, the pier unveiled its “Rollerator” ride, an innovative mix of skating and switchback.
 It still kept its own Roller Skating Rink however.